shirou/gopsutil/README.rst

 - OpenBSD amd64 (Thank you @mpfz0r!)
 - Solaris amd64 (developed and tested on SmartOS/Illumos, Thank you @jen20!)

-These are partial support:
+These are partially support:

 - CPU on DragonFly BSD (#893, Thank you @gballet!)
 - host on Linux RISC-V (#896, Thank you @tklauser!)

-All works are implemented without cgo by porting c struct to golang struct.
+All works are implemented without cgo by porting C structs to golang structs.

 Usage